rangermbh/Neural-Network-Classifiers/README.md

-# Neural-Network-Classifiers
+# Neural Network Classifiers

-A modelized classification code，and its structure comes from matterport/Mask_RCNN
+First of all, this project is just for learning and record.

+A structured classification code, and core codes are adapted from [matterport/Mask_RCNN](https://github.com/matterport/Mask_RCNN) and [keras](https://github.com/keras-team/keras).